trustoverip/tswg-tsp-specification/spec/spec.md

 Some transport mechanisms MAY require a preparation step (e.g. connection setup or login) before any message can be sent.
 This step is optional or can be a NOP.

-The input to this operation is the transport address of a VID (either local or remote): TSP_TRANSPORT_PREPARE(`VID.RESOLVEADDRESS`).
+The input to this operation is the transport address of a VID (either local or remote): TSP\_TRANSPORT\_PREPARE(`VID.RESOLVEADDRESS`).
 The return value of such a step can be a handle of the access point or a failure code.
 For bi-directional relationships, this operation is called twice, one for sending (with the remote VID) and another for receiving (with the local VID).

-If this call is for the sender and the corresponding `TSP_TRANSPORT_SEND` can do send operation without prior preparation, or if this call is for the receiver and the corresponding `TSP_TRANSPORT_RECEIVE` can do receive operation ithout prior preparation, then this step can be skipped.
+If this call is for the sender and the corresponding `TSP_TRANSPORT_SEND` can do send operation without prior preparation, or if this call is for the receiver and the corresponding `TSP_TRANSPORT_RECEIVE` can do receive operation without prior preparation, then this step can be skipped.
 If a caching mechanism is in use and the necessary access point is being cached, this step can be a NOP.

 - `TSP_TRANSPORT_SEND`: called by the TSP layer to send one TSP message